US STOCKS-Futures flat after record close, jobless claims on tap

 By Ryan Vlastelica

-The market's uptrend has been boosted by strong corporate earnings and an accommodative monetary environment from the Federal Reserve, which analysts say makes stocks cheaper than other asset classes on a valuation basis.
-Investors have used any market declines in 2013 as a buying opportunity.

-"We've gotten somewhat overextended, so we could see a pause around these levels," said Saut.
-"Still, we have support around 1,610 (on the S&P) and a lot of pressure to buy on dips, so any pullback should be minor."

-S&P 500 futures dipped 2 points and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures were flat and Nasdaq 100 futures fell 4 points.
+* S&P 500 futures dipped 0.7 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 3 points and Nasdaq 100 futures fell 4 points.

-Groupon Inc posted revenue growth of 7.5 percent in the first quarter, more than analysts had expected.
-Shares jumped 11 percent to $6.20 in premarket trading, though they are down more than 8 percent this month.
+* Groupon Inc posted revenue growth of 7.5 percent in the first quarter, more than analysts had expected.
+While shares rose in after-hours trading on Wednesday, the stock is down more than 8 percent this month.

-Shares of Barnes & Noble Inc soared 29 percent to $23 in premarket trading after web publication Tech Crunch reported that Microsoft Corp had offered to buy the digital assets of Nook Media for $1 billion, citing internal documents.

 * Indexes down: Dow 0.1 pct, S&P 0.19 pct, Nasdaq 0.11 pct (Updates to mid-afternoon, changes byline)